EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ## Introduction

+Amazon [Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is an object storage service developed by [Amazon Web Services](https://aws.amazon.com).
+However, in the same way that 'Hoover' is used to refer to any 'vacuum cleaner' or 'Google' for any 'online search', the term 'S3' has now come to mean any storage service that offers an S3-compatible interface.

+The EIDF S3 Service is implemented using [Ceph](https://ceph.io), an open source storage platform.
+Ceph's [Object Gateway](https://docs.ceph.com/en/latest/radosgw/) provides an object storage interface which supports an S3-compatibilty mode.
+From hereon, this will be refered to as 'Ceph S3'.
+S3 products provided by other vendors can often differ in their S3 capabilities, depending on the extent to which they implement S3 features and support S3-compliant interfaces.
+Ceph S3 is one such product, and supports a subset of Amazon's S3 service interfaces.

+!!!
+Info "Amazon S3 service interfaces and Ceph S3 compliance"

+    For more information on the S3 service interfaces, see the Amazon [S3 API Reference](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html), and, for Ceph S3's compliance with the S3 service interfaces, see [Ceph Object Gateway S3 API](https://docs.ceph.com/en/latest/radosgw/s3/).

-This tutorial provides a hands-on introduction to S3 and the EIDF S3 Service.
+This tutorial provides an introduction to S3 and the EIDF S3 Service.

-The tutorial was developed under an EIDF VM, Ubuntu 24.04.4 LTS (noble) with AWS CLI 2.36.36.
+**Author's Note**: Commands on code on this page were checked using a EIDF VM, Ubuntu 24.04.4 LTS (noble) with AWS CLI 2.36.36.

 ---

-## About S3

-TODO:

-Amazon S3 (Simple Storage Service) Amazon Web Services

-'S3' as Amazon product vs. 'S3' as defacto API standard implemented by others, offering S3-compatible APIs.

-Aside: 'S3' is a a 'proprietary metonym' like 'Post-It' for 'sticky notes',  'Hoover' for 'vacuum cleaner' or 'Google' for 'online search'!

-The EIDF S3 Service is an S3 object store.
-S3 means 'Simple Storage Service'.

-'flat', key-value (hashtable, associative array, Python dict, R list in general concept, but storage, not in-memory!)

-Endpoints

-Buckets:

-* Contain objects each of which has a key.
-* Names unique across all S3 users, alphanumeric characters plus dot and dash.
-* DNS and FQDN bucket names e.g. 's3://my-bucket.s3tools.org' are recommended.
-* Cannot be nested.

-Files vs. objects (file content + metadata), here we use files to keep it simple, unless we need to refer to objects.

-Objects:

-* Names, UTF-8, up to 1024 bytes long.
-* Public, accessible via HTTP.
-* Private
-* Access Control Lists (ACL)

-Naming

-Prefix, virtual folder/directory

-`s3://mybucket` is an S3 URI.
-S3 URIs are a standard way of referencing buckets, and files, available at S3 endpoints.

----

-## About the EIDF S3 Service
+## S3 and the EIDF S3 Service

-The EIDF S3 Service is an S3 object store.
-S3 means 'Simple Storage Service'.

-Whether some operations fail or do nothing depends on both S3 client and S3 Service.

-S3 products differ in S3 capabilities.

-EIDF S3 uses Ceph S3.

-Subset of Amazon S3 REST API
+An S3 service consists of **buckets**.
+Each bucket stores **objects** where an object is a file plus associated metadata.
+Unlike a file system, which organises files into a tree-like structure of directories and sub-directories, within a bucket there is no such organisation, a bucket is 'flat', it can only contain objects not other buckets.

+A bucket can be viewed as way of storing objects akin to the use of key-value stores, hashtables, associative arrays, dictionaries (in Python), or lists (in R) in programming languages for storing values.

+Each object within the bucket is referenced via a **key**, a unique name for the object within the bucket.
+The key is chosen when a file is uploaded.

+Though the organisation of objects within a bucket has no hierarchy, many S3 implementations allow for a hierarchy to be simulated via the use of keys with slashes (`/`), for example, `scotland/lothian/edinburgh.csv`.
+With such keys, the key **prefix**, `scotland/lothian/` can be viewed as a **virtual directory**.

+### Project tenancies

+Each project has a tenancy within the EIDF S3 Service.
+The tenancy holds the buckets for that project.
+Tenancies allow for different projects to have buckets with the same name without any ambiguity.

+The [EIDF Data Publishing Service](../datapublishing/service.md) also has a tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
+This shared tenancy is distinct from the project-specific tenancies biused for project-specific buckets.

+Tenancies are not a general S3 concept but are Ceph S3-specific.

-### EIDF S3 bucket naming
+### Bucket naming

+The AWS S3 documentation on [General purpose bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) states that bucket names must be between 3-63 characters in length, and must contain only lower case letters, numbers, hyphens `-`, or full stops `.`.

-There are subtleties around how to refer to EIDF S3 Service buckets depending on both how the bucket is being accessed and where within the EIDF S3 Service it is hosted.
+However, there are some subtleties around how to refer to EIDF S3 Service buckets depending on both how the bucket is being accessed and where within the EIDF S3 Service it is hosted.

-### Private buckets within a project
+#### Private buckets within a project

 Use bucket names of form `<bucket-name>` for private buckets within a project, when using an access key for that project.
 For example: